-To talk about objects and OOP in R we need to first deal with a fundamental confusion: we use the word object to mean two different things.
-In this book so far, we’ve used object in a general sense, as captured by John Chambers’ pithy quote: “Everything that exists in R is an object”.
-However, while everything is an object, not everything is “object-oriented”.
-This confusion arises because the base objects come from S, and were developed before anyone was thinking that S might need an OOP system.
+To talk about objects and OOP in R we first need to clear up a fundamental confusion about two uses of the word “object”.
+So far in this book, we’ve used the word in the general sense captured by John Chambers’ pithy quote: “Everything that exists in R is an object”.
+However, while everything is an object, not everything is object-oriented.
+This confusion arises because the base objects come from S, and were developed before anyone thought that S might need an OOP system.
 The tools and nomenclature evolved organically over many years without a single guiding principle.

 Most of the time, the distinction between objects and object-oriented objects is not important.
 But here we need to get into the nitty gritty details so we’ll use the terms base objects and OO objects to distinguish them.

 Technically, the difference between base and OO objects is that OO objects have a “class” attribute:

 class() function.
 This function is safe to apply to S3 and S4 objects, but it returns misleading results when applied to base objects.
 It’s safer to use

 sloop::s3_class(), which returns the implicit class that the S3 and S4 systems will use to pick methods.
 You’ll learn more about

 While only OO objects have a class attribute, every object has a base type: